EzioisAwesome56/clipreader/readme.md

 - Monochrome layers will probably be very mangled.
 I could not find a way to determine what layer is a mask and what layer isn't besides assuming all monochrome layers are masks.
 This seems to work in testing, but your mileage will vary
 - mipmap information is seemingly useless, it is not exported in any branches to PNG in the python script, and I wasn't about to reverse the photoshop format to do that myself
 - Some layer blend effects are either missing or wrong; I tried my best to map them to a BlendComposition class I found online, but it's not perfect and some of them are not implemented, due to me not having test files that called for them
+- gradients apparently supported in the python script, but not here.
+They would require doing the math by hand, and would also have to figure out the very vague data written in the PSD export code to get them
+- Some .clip files with have layers misaligned for seemingly no reason.
+I have tried looking into this and found no solutions.
+They align correctly in the output PSD, so I'm clearly missing something.